IMF cuts 2022 economic growth outlook amid inflation | DW | 25.01.2022

 Reiterating its earlier warning, the fund said the recoveries would continue to be unequal.
 While developed economies are forecast to return to the pre-pandemic trend this year, several emerging markets and developing economies are expected to take longer to get there.

-Gopinath noted that the pandemic had set back the progress in poverty reduction by several years with the number of people living in extreme poverty in 2021 estimated to be have been around 70 million higher than pre-pandemic trends.
+Gopinath noted that the pandemic had set back the progress in poverty reduction by several years, with the number of people living in extreme poverty in 2021 estimated to be have been about 70 million higher than pre-pandemic trends.

 "With policy space diminished in many economies, and strong recoveries underway in others, fiscal deficits in most countries are projected to shrink this year," she said.
 "The fiscal priority should continue to be the health sector, and transfers, where needed, should be effectively targeted to the worst-affected."

-Among factors that pose risks to its outlook, the IMF mentioned the emergence of deadlier coronavirus variants, China's zero-COVID strategy that could worsen supply disruptions, the highly indebted real estate sector in China and aggressive monetary tightening by the Federal Reserve.
+Among factors that pose risks to its outlook, the IMF mentioned the emergence of deadlier coronavirus variants, China's zero-COVID strategy, which could worsen supply disruptions, the highly indebted real estate sector in China, and aggressive monetary tightening by the Federal Reserve.

 Edited by: Hardy Graupner